markusul/SDForest-Paper/README.md

 # Spectrally Deconfounded Random Forests

-This repository contains all the code used for the paper "Spectrally Deconfounded Random Forests" by Markus Ulmer, Cyrill Scheidegger, and Peter Bühlmann (2025).
+This repository contains all the code used for the paper "[*Spectrally Deconfounded Random Forests*](https://arxiv.org/abs/2502.03969)" by Markus Ulmer, Cyrill Scheidegger, and Peter Bühlmann (2025).

 All the provided R-code uses the R-package [*SDModels*](https://markusul.github.io/SDModels/) v0.1, providing functionality to estimate SDForests and analyze the estimated functions.